12 Best Restaurants in Denton, TX 2026 (Best Food)

 The places to eat in Denton, TX are nothing short of lively and diverse.
 Whether you’re looking for a high-end and elegant fine dining restaurant for a romantic date or an artsy, down-to-earth burger joint to hang out at with friends to watch the game, Denton has it for you.

-From heart chicken fried steaks to classy, glitzy steaks plated with finesse, the food in Denton is always delicious and served with a smile on the servers’ faces.
+From hearty chicken fried steaks to classy, glitzy steaks plated with finesse, the food in Denton is always delicious and served with a smile on the servers’ faces.
 Next time you’re going on a night out and have no clue where to eat, check out this list for the best food destinations in the area.

 Sharing is caring!